Friday, April 12, 2024

 1856 map

 The map to the left shows the families along Old Road in 1856.
-Notice that William Fogg has already given a parcel of land for the District #5 Schoolhouse.
-This was done in 1838 (Book 160 Page 246).
+Notice that the Foggs have already given a parcel of land for the District #5 Schoolhouse.
+This was done about 1803.

 Starting in 1889 and continuing into the early 1900's, Dr. Willis, who was a descendant of John Fogg, purchases much of the remaining property around his homestead including the original Joseph Hammond house and the Fry house and inherits the original homestead from Horace Parker.
 Most of this land is still in possession of his descendants today.